group-finder-app/group-finder/README.md

 # Grouper 🤝
-**The Centralized Group Formation Marketplace**
+**The Centralized Group Formation Application**

 ## 📝 Project Overview
 **Grouper** is a web-based team-building platform designed to solve the decentralized and inefficient process of university group formation.
 Instead of relying on awkward in-person requests or random instructor assignments, students can use Grouper to find compatible teammates based on shared goals, technical skills, and schedules.

 ## ⚖️ Problem Statement
 In university courses with mandatory projects, students without existing social networks are often at a disadvantage.
-Current methods—like shouting in lectures or manual instructor intervention—lead to mismatched schedules, incompatible skill sets, and poor project outcomes.
+Current methods (like shouting in lectures or manual instructor intervention) lead to mismatched schedules, incompatible skill sets, and poor project outcomes.
 Grouper provides a centralized digital platform to ensure every student has equal agency in building their team.

 ## 🎯 Target Users
 * **Primary Users (Students):** Students seeking partners or looking to fill vacancies in their existing teams.